ricksliu/ai-art-detector/README.md

 ## Model

-The repo includes a pretrained model so training a new model is not necessary start the project.
+The repo includes a pretrained model so training a new model is not necessary run the project.
 To train a new model:

 Navigate to the source directory:
 ```